V is for Vitamins for Vegetarians on Day 22 of the A to Z Challenge.

 Vitamins for vegetarians

-This is an antioxidant that you get from carrots, kale, turnip greens, mustard greens, butternut squash, spinach, fenugreek 50% extract, sweet potatoes, green peppers – it is a long list.
+This is an antioxidant that you get from carrots, kale, turnip greens, mustard greens, butternut squash, spinach, sweet potatoes, and green peppers – it is a long list.
 This antioxidant gets converted into vitamin A in our body which promotes healthy vision and skin and strengthens the immune system.
 It is best to get your beta-carotene from fruits and veggies rather than vitamin supplements.

-Folic acid or folate or Vitamin B9 is sourced from yeast extracts, sunflower seeds, dark green leafy veggies, bean sprouts, beans, asparagus, peanuts, bread, pasta and citrus fruit juice, besides fortified breakfast cereal.
-It is critical for the prevention of spina bifida in foetuses, DNA synthesis and cell growth, repair and division.
-Deficiencies lead to anaemia in adults and delayed development in children.
-Obviously pregnant or lactating women need a larger dose than others and it is possible to get it from food and supplements.
+Folic acid or folate or Vitamin B9 is sourced from yeast extracts, sunflower seeds, dark green leafy veggies, bean sprouts, beans, asparagus, peanuts, bread, pasta, and citrus fruit juice, besides fortified breakfast cereal.
+It is critical for the prevention of spina bifida in fetuses, DNA synthesis, and cell growth, repair, and division.
+Deficiencies lead to anemia in adults and delayed development in children.
+Obviously, pregnant or lactating women need a larger dose than others and it is possible to get it from food and supplements.

-Iron carries oxygen to all parts of the body and is essential for blood health as it prevents anaemia.
+Iron carries oxygen to all parts of the body and is essential for blood health as it prevents anemia.
 Prolonged deficiency can result in organ failure while too much is not good either since it gets in the way of our metabolism.
 The good news is that it is rare to get an overdose, thanks to our body’s ability to naturally regulate iron.
-For vegetarians, foods high in iron are squash, pumpkin seeds, nuts, beans and pulses, whole grains, bran, dark leafy greens, dark chocolate (yes!), cocoa powder, tofu (bean curd).
-If you happen to be anaemic, your doc may advise you to add a supplement to your diet.
+For vegetarians, foods high in iron are squash, pumpkin seeds, nuts, beans and pulses, whole grains, bran, dark leafy greens, dark chocolate (yes!), cocoa powder, and tofu (bean curd).
+If you happen to be anemic, your doctor may advise you to add a supplement to your diet.

 We need selenium to keep our thyroid function healthy and to protect us against free radical damage and cancer.
-Deficiencies can cause muscle pain, hair issues and sometimes leads to Hashimoto’s disease (where our own immune system attacks the thyroid).
-Too much selenium can result in bad breath, hair loss and diarrhea.
+Deficiencies can cause muscle pain, and hair issues and sometimes lead to Hashimoto’s disease (where our own immune system attacks the thyroid).
+Too much selenium can result in bad breath, hair loss, and diarrhea.
 Vegetarian sources are nuts, sunflower seeds, wheat/rice/oat bran.

-Vitamin E helps prevent oxidative stress and is believed to help reduce the risk of heart disease, cancer, and dementia and eye damage through aging.
+Vitamin E helps prevent oxidative stress and is believed to help reduce the risk of heart disease, cancer, dementia, and eye damage through aging.
 It also helps control inflammation.
 Too much results in bleeding.
-Sources for vegetarians include sunflower seeds, paprika, red chili powder, almonds, pine nuts, peanuts, dried basil and oregano, dried apricots, olives and spinach.
+Sources for vegetarians include sunflower seeds, paprika, red chili powder, almonds, pine nuts, peanuts, dried basil and oregano, dried apricots, olives, and spinach.